mostofameem/identity-rbac/deployment/docs/TAG_BASED_DEPLOYMENT.md

 # 🏷️ Tag-Based Release & Deployment Guide

-This guide explains how to deploy your RBAC application using tags and manual branch selection for better release control.
+This guide explains how to deploy your RBAC application using the **automated CI/CD pipeline** with tag-based deployments.

-## 🎯 Deployment Methods
+## 🎯 Deployment Method

-Your CI/CD pipeline supports two deployment methods:
+Your CI/CD pipeline supports **Tag-Based Automatic Deployment**:

-### 1. **Tag-Based Automatic Deployment** (Recommended for Production)
-- Create a tag → Automatic deployment
+- ✅ Create a tag → Automatic deployment
-- Perfect for production releases
+- ✅ Perfect for production releases
-- Follows semantic versioning
+- ✅ Follows semantic versioning (v1.0.0, v2.1.3, etc.)

-### 2. **Manual Branch Deployment**
+- ✅ Builds Docker images automatically
+- ✅ Pushes to Docker Hub
-- Choose any branch to deploy
+- ✅ Deploys to server via SSH
-- Select target environment
-- Great for testing and staging

 ---